-The Scheme issues group decisions and terms to employers applying for cover for 10 or more employees, for whom it is compulsory by their employer's definition to join Discovery Health Medical Scheme.
+The Scheme issues group decisions and terms to employers applying for cover for 10 or more employees.
+This applies to employees for whom it is compulsory by their employer's definition to join Discovery Health Medical Scheme.

 The employer determines the compulsory nature of membership with the Scheme for its employees.
-If the employer change this compulsory definition, they must send us up-to-date information.
+If the employer changes this compulsory definition, they must send us updated information.
 In some instances, this change may result in a change in the group underwriting status.
-All information communicated to the Scheme must be on a company letterhead, and they must complete a new employer application form.
+All information communicated to the Scheme must be on a company letterhead and they must complete a new employer application form.